 LOTS of walking is the key to a long and healthy life - according to a Wanstead pensioner who celebrated her 106th birthday this week.

-Jane Dall, who is thought to be one of the oldest people in London, if not Britain, said the fact that she had never owned a car and walked "everywhere" to get around was probably the reason for her longevity.
+Jane Dall, who is thought to be one of the oldest people in London, if not Britain, said the fact that she had never owned a car and walked "everywhere" to get around was probably the reason for

 Ms Dall, who lives in Chestnuts Nursing Home in Cambridge Park, Wanstead, said she "never expected" to live this long, but was very happy to celebrate the milestone with her family and friends.